polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

 perceive as _"keywords"_ in Hyperlambda - And you could replace the **[if]** slot quite easily with your own custom implementation if you wanted.
 Or for that matter simply remove the **[if]** slot, if you for some reasons don't want to have if statements in your own programming language.

-Hence, Hyperlambda _doesn't have keywords_, only slots, and all slots are recursive in nature, and lambda objects by themselves.
+Hence, Hyperlambda literally doesn't have keywords, only slots, and all slots are recursive in nature, and lambda objects by themselves.
 Something you can verify by seeing how even the **[if]** slot recursively invokes **[eval]** to evaluate its children.
 This is true to such an extent that even what you'd imagine as _"operators"_ in traditional programming languages are also slots.
 This has huge advantages, in that it among other things allows you to declare your own _"operators"_, in addition to that Hyperlambda can easily be